Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 > *All scripts show their dependencies at the top of the script, all of which can be found in the `..\lib\` folder.*

 ## Support Files
-Within `..\Support Files\Streamdeck Files\` you will find a `.ini` file where you can set a few directory locations used throughout some streamdeck scripts.
+Within `..\Support Files\Streamdeck Files\` you will find a `options.ini` file where you can set a few directory locations used throughout some streamdeck scripts.
 This file is placed in this directory to allow the user to more easily replace the entire `Streamdeck AHK` folder without worrying about custom directories being wiped.
 ***
 ## Timeline Coords
 Some scripts require the coordinates of the `Premiere Pro` timeline.
 These coordinates are usually stored within the `Prem {` class, but these streamdeck scripts are generally designed to run once and then terminate - that means each new instance of the script will have to relocate those coordinates.
 Because of this, some of these streamdeck scripts will instead attempt to ask `My Scripts.ahk` if it has those coordinates already which can result in recieving them much faster (if the `Prem {` class within `My Scripts.ahk` has already retrieved them) than needing to manually retrieve them each time.